Ravikumarit/google_homepage/README.md

 # google_homepage
-A simple clone of google homepage
+A simple clone of google homepage just using Html css. it is still on progess will use js in future to make it more user friendly and accurate .